International Trade

 Ensuring Canadian agriculture is represented in trade negotiations

-While CFA is supportive of gaining access to new markets, successive trade deals such as CETA, CPTPP and USMCA, in addition to the Global access through the WTO, have resulted in successive market access concessions to supply management sectors, resulting in an aggregate TRQ of around 18% for dairy alone.
-CFA has strongly urged the government to work closely with each respective supply management sector to develop mitigation programs.
-It also continues to maintain that Canada must find ways to find increased profitable market access for Canadian Agriculture exporters without sacrificing supply management.
+However, while CFA is supportive of gaining access to new markets, successive trade deals such as CETA, CPTPP and USMCA, in addition to the Global access through the WTO, have resulted in successive market access concessions to supply management sectors, resulting in an aggregate TRQ of around 18% for dairy alone.
+While we welcome the market access opportunities that these trade agreements provide for Canadian agriculture, these repeat concessions threaten to undermine the resilience and stable food supply that this system affords.

 Quick Facts: